-Net loans to customers amounted to EUR 333.1 million, up 4% compared to 31 December 2021.
-The disbursement rate increased from 80% in 2021 to 83% in the first quarter of 2022, while the average number of days of credit of 78 was essentially stable compared to the 2021 figure (79).
+Net loans to customers amounted to EUR 361.7 million, up 13% compared to 31 December 2021.
+The disbursement rate increased from 80% in 2021 to 83% in the first half of 2022, while the average number of days of credit of 76 was essentially stable compared to the 2021 figure (79).

-Within the aggregate of loans, total gross non-performing loans amounted to EUR 1.5 million, with a gross NPE ratio of approximately 0.44%.
-The coverage of non-performing loans stood at around 25%.
+Within the aggregate of loans, total gross non-performing loans amounted to EUR 1.9 million, with a gross NPE ratio of approximately 0.53% (0.43% of the net NPE ratio).
+The coverage of non-performing loans stood at around 20%.

-Cash and cash equivalents - largely represented by loans to banks - amounted to approximately EUR 46.2 million - reflecting the prudent profile of liquidity management - while total assets amounted to EUR 390.5 million in the financial statements, compared to EUR 365.3 million at the end of 2021.
+Cash and cash equivalents - largely represented by loans to banks - amounted to approximately EUR 32.2 million - reflecting the prudent profile of liquidity management - while the total assets of the condensed interim financial statements amounted to EUR 407.2 million in the financial statements, compared to EUR 365.3 million at the end of 2021.

-Property, plant and equipment amounted to EUR 4.8 million, compared to approximately EUR 4.9 million in 2021.
+Property, plant and equipment amounted to EUR 4.7 million, compared to approximately EUR 4.9 million in 2021.
+Intangible assets amounted to EUR 1.8 million, compared to approximately EUR 1.7 million in 2021.

-Financial liabilities measured at amortised cost, equal to EUR 336.6 million, are made up of payables of EUR 300.5 million and securities issued of EUR 36.1 million.
+Financial liabilities measured at amortised cost, equal to EUR 332.5 million, are made up of payables of EUR 296.2 million and securities issued of EUR 36.3 million.

-Payables are mainly represented by the pool loan stipulated in January 2019, renewed in 2021, with some Italian banks, in addition to the other bilateral lines with banks and factoring companies.
-In addition, the item includes the payable to the BNP Paribas group relating to the securitisation transaction concluded in December 2021.
+Payables are mainly represented by the pool loan (EUR 133.3 million) stipulated in January 2019 with some Italian banks and renewed early in the half-year period until January 2025, in addition to the other bilateral lines with banks and factoring companies (EUR 80 million).
+In addition, the item includes the payable to the vehicle (EUR 81 million) relating to the securitization transaction concluded in December 2021, which saw the entry of Intesa Sanpaolo as senior lender, in addition to BNP Paribas.

-The securities consist of two subordinated bonds issued in the second half of 2021, in addition to the outstanding commercial papers.
+The securities consist of two subordinated bonds (13 million) issued in the second half of 2021, in addition to the outstanding commercial papers (23.3 million).